Serhioromano/bootstrap-calendar/CONTRIBUTING.md

    Please do not make magnified version of `calendar.js`

-8. Pull to github and send Pull Request.
+8. Push to github and send Pull Request.